blakeebuskirk/final-hangman-project/README.md

 # HangMan Game Project

-This project is a simple hangman game that is coded to have the user guess words and the hangman figure is included.
+This project is a simple hangman game that is coded to have the user guess words and the hangman figure is included using a GUI.

 ##Features